 - Drive traffic from new unique visitors to your website

 - Encourage repeat purchases from existing customers

 1a.
 Run Targeted Google Adwords advertising campaigns 1b.
 Run Facebook Advertising based around relative interests 1c.
-Run Online Banner Advertising on XYZ sites targeted at TA in the evenings 1d.
+Run Online Banner Advertising on XYZ sites in the evenings 1d.
 Create content around the needs of your customers

 2a.
 Increase search engine rankings for target keywords and phrases 2b.
 Add URL to all print materials 2c.
 Start 5+ conversations per day with target audience on each social channels 2d.
 Create video content embedded in well SEO’d blog posts with transcripts

 3a.
 Email existing customers with referral % deal for new customers 3b.
 Run a sweepstakes contest for current customers